 Presence Status Description Available You're online and available for others to call.
 Busy You're busy and don't want to be interrupted.
-Do not disturb You don't want to be disturbed.
-Stops the phone from ringing when others call you.
-If DnD is activated, callers hear a tone indicating that your phone is busy; the call is blocked and your idle screen indicates 'Missed Calls'.
-Away You want to hide your status and appear to others you're currently away.
+Off Work You're going on vacation (for example).
+Appear Away You want to hide your status and appear to others you're currently away.
 Be right back You'll be away briefly and you'll return shortly.